Do Go On - 360 - Alan Turing & The Enigma

 It's just right.

-every day the bomb the ball due to the regimented style of the military reports,
+Due to the regimented style of the military reports,

-it would contain the words wetter, German for weather,
+it would contain the words,

 at the same location in every message.

-So knowing local weather conditions helped Bletchley Park
+So knowing local weather conditions

-guess other parts of the plain text as well.
+of the plain text as well.

-So if they're like, okay, they're talking about the weather
+So if they're like, okay,

-and they're talking about this place,
+and they're talking about this place

 so we can figure out what those words are.